The following Tax practice note provides comprehensive and up to date legal information covering:

 the exemption for transfers of non-marketable debentures (further outlined in this Practice Note—see: Stamp duty exemption for non-marketable debentures)

-the exemption for transfers of loan capital (for which, see Practice Note: Loan capital exemption from stamp duty, which also outlines the exemption that applied to transfers (made on or after 1 January 2014 but before 12 February 2019) of
+the exemption for transfers of loan capital (for which, see Practice Note: Loan capital exemption from stamp duty, which also outlines the exemption that applied to transfers (made on or after 1 January 2014 but before 12 February 2019) of regulatory capital securities under the Taxation of Regulatory Capital Securities Regulations 2013, which were revoked with

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.